8-25-01, 11:00 p.m.

 Scott Mitchell gave Jon Kitna a chance to seize the Bengals' starting quarterback job with two first-half interceptions during Saturday's Paul Brown Stadium pre-season opener.

-Kitna couldn't take advantage with two fumbles and a low incompletion to receiver Ron Dugans on a key third-down pass during a stint that produced no points
+But Kitna couldn't take advantage with two fumbles and a low incompletion to receiver Ron Dugans on a key third down during a stint that produced no points in a rainy 20-10 loss to the Bills.

-Kitna didn't give head coach Dick LeBeau much help in making a decision.
+Kitna didn't give head coach Dick LeBeau much help in making a decision that could be made public as soon as Monday.
 He completed 12 of 24 passes for just 111 yards.

 The Bills locked it up against Cincinnati's exhausted and undermanned defense when backup running back Curtis Alexander ripped off a 55-yard run after hurting safety Tremain Mack missed a tackle.
 That set up Alex Van Pelt's five-yard touchdown pass to Josh Whitman with 8:04 left in the game.